JuliaLang/julia/doc/src/manual/environment-variables.md

 variable.
 If you want the default depot path, either unset the environment variable or if it must have a value, set it to the string `:`.

+!!! note

+    On Windows, path elements are separated by the `;` character, as is the case with most path lists on Windows.

 ### `JULIA_HISTORY`

 The absolute path `REPL.find_hist_file()` of the REPL's history file.
 If